atooke/dev-config/readme.md

 # Overview:

 Setup of dev tools for quick(er) migration to new PC/build.
+This repo contains:

+1) Setup instructions - see below
+2) .dotfiles/Config files for each apply to easy replicate on other systems.

 # TODO:
 Leverage Anisble to build all of this